madmichael/bite-the-bullet-foundryvtt/Data/docs/Roll20-Development-Plan.md

 ## Development Phases

+### New Action Items for Parity (post v1.0.4)

+- Add in-sheet one-click table roll buttons (Background, Reputation, Fortitude, Foible, Issue, Armor, Weapons, Gear) that output with Roll Templates.
+- Centralize table data (JSON arrays) under a single sheet worker source to match Foundry tables.
+- Add a GM-only NPC import flow for Roll20:
+  - Paste JSON in a textarea and/or upload JSON file (Pro API route optional).
+  - Map armor fields: physical → sheet armor; social → social armor; faith → a faith-armor toggle/bonus.
+  - Create repeating attacks for NPCs from the `attacks` array.
+- Document the NPC JSON schema in this plan (see below) and provide an example file.
+- Add a lightweight “regenerate tables” control for the sheet (GM-only) to reload local table data if updated.

 ### Phase 1: Core Sheet Structure (Weeks 1-2)
 **Deliverables:**
 - [x] HTML framework with all attributes and characteristics